-Planning a trip to Medellin, Colombia?
-Be sure and put the picturesque little town of Guatapé on your list.
-A two-hour bus ride away, Guatapé sits on the banks of the Peñol – Guatapé reservoir, created with the construction of a hydroelectric dam in the late 1970s.
+The picturesque little town of Guatapé, Colombia, should be high on the list for any visitor.
+A two-hour bus ride away from Medellín, Guatapé sits on the banks of the Peñol – Guatapé reservoir, created with the construction of a hydroelectric dam in the late 1970s.
 This beautiful lake covers a vast area in the central Colombia highlands, and

 the best way to appreciate it is to climb to the top of El Peñon de Guatapé, jutting incongruously out of the lakeside landscape.
 It’s 740 back-and-forth steps to the very top of the lookout platform, but the view is worth it!